brettz9/nogin/README.md

 ![nogin](./readme_includes/nogin.jpg?raw=true)

-The name is a portmanteau of "Node" and "login" and is pronounced "noggin" (a colloquial word for "head").
+The project name is a portmanteau of "Node" and "login" and is pronounced "noggin" (a colloquial word for "head").

 So if you want Node login, use your "nogin"!